 This Thai pea soup is made completely in the blender and full of fresh spring flavor.
-With ginger, lemongrass, coconut milk, jalapenos and peas, you’ll want a big bowl.
+With ginger, lemongrass, coconut milk, jalapeños and peas, you’ll want a big bowl.

-The daffodils are about 3 inches tall, the daylilies about the same height and the forsythia aren’t even close to opening.
+The daffodils are about 3 inches tall, the day-lilies about the same height and the forsythia aren’t even close to opening.
 So far, 2015, I’m not impressed with your spring.

 On the bright side, my mom and I did plant a flat of pansies which are a big improvement over the dead mums that have been hanging out in those 3 pots for the past 6 months and things like this Thai pea soup have been making their way into my kitchen because peas = spring.
-Obviously.

-Besides tasting like spring in a bowl, the other cool thing about this soup is that it’s made completely in the blender and it can be served at any temperature you want, no need for it to be piping hot.
+Besides tasting like spring in a bowl, the other cool thing about this soup is that it’s made completely in the blender (just like this creamy garlic brussels sprout soup) and it can be served at any temperature you want, no need for it to be piping hot.

 This Kick Sass Kitchen (<– hey, be cool and subscribe to our channel if you like these?) video had me standing on the counter, hitting my head multiple times on the ceiling and of course, more singing and dancing, this time to early 90s Salt ‘n Pepa.

 Looking for more blender soups?
 Try this potato pumpkin soup.
 Pumpkin isn’t just for October!

 If you want more Thai inspired recipes, try one of these:

 - 3 cups fresh or frozen peas if using frozen, thaw beforehand

 - 15 ounces full fat coconut milk